Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle: Foliation of a neighborhood of a path.

-\remark{Remark} The open set $U$ may contain "large" open sets of $\Gamma_L$-orbits, so that we cannot ensure that they can be completely encoded via the map $e$.
-This is typically the case if the path $c$ is included in a single $\Gamma_L$-orbit.
-This explains why the set $W_U$ of \lastnum[0] is included in $\Gamma_L$ and not in $L$. \endremark
+In other words, the $L$-foliation is smoothly trivial, hence its leaf space is an analytic space, cf. section \ref{outline}. \begin{remark} The open set $U$ may contain "large" open sets of leaves, so that we cannot ensure that they can be completely encoded via the map $e$.
+This is typically the case if the path $c$ is included in a single leaf.
+This explains why the set $W_U$ of \eqref{trivialdiff} is included in $\text{Diff}^0(X^{diff})$ and not in $L$. \end{remark}